- 6 pieces of traditional tofu, cut into small cubes

 My father’s story of a bowl of Sichuan tofu with 2 spoonfuls of cooking oil

 The province of Sichuan in China is famous for its spicy food.
 One of their famous dishes is the ‘mapo tofu’, translated as the ‘pockmarked grandma’s bean curd’.

 When my father was a young lad, he attended a university far away from home.
-Ever since then, he developed a strong craving for traveling.
+Ever since then, he developed a strong craving for travel.
 After graduation, he worked for a state-owned factory with a starting salary of 51 yuan a month.
 He did not have the budget to travel.

 I have had many mapo tofu dishes over the years – they all seemed to be overly oily.
 But I liked them just like that – I soaked up the oil with boiled rice.
-I could feel my father’s joy and excitement as a far-away-from-home young traveler.
+I could feel my father’s joy and excitement as a far-away-from-home young traveller.